Cervo Valley

-Cervo Valley (in Italian Valle Cervo or Valle di Andorno, in Piedmontese Val d'Andorn or Bürsch) is a valley in north-east of Piedmont in the Province of Biella, Italy.
+Cervo Valley (in Italian Valle Cervo or Valle di Andorno, in Piedmontese Val d'Andorn, in Walser German Bürsch) is a valley in north-east of Piedmont in the Province of Biella, Italy.

 Etymology

 The valley takes its name from Cervo, a right-hand tributary of the Sesia which flows through the valley.

 It is also called Valle di Andorno from Andorno Micca, a town which lies in the main valley near its exit on the Po plain.

 Geography

 Besides Andorno other municipalities of the area are Biella, Campiglia Cervo, Miagliano, Piedicavallo, Pralungo, Quittengo, Rosazza, Sagliano Micca, San Paolo Cervo, Tavigliano and Tollegno.

 Notable summits

 Among the notable summits which surround the valley (all belonging to the Biellese Alps) there are: